Machine-learning approaches to dispersion measure estimation for fast radio bursts: Data

 Observed FRBs exhibit dispersion measures spanning approximately $90~\mathrm{pc\,cm^{-3}}$ \citep{Bhardwaj2021} to $3300~\mathrm{pc\,cm^{-3}}$ \citep{Crawford2022}, with the majority lying below $1000~\mathrm{pc\,cm^{-3}}$ \citep{Spanakis2021}.
 Since most CHIME/FRB detections fall within this interval \citep{Rafiei2021}, our chosen range represents a statistically significant portion of the observed FRB population while maintaining computational efficiency.
 This range extends earlier proof-of-concept simulations \citep{Rajabi2024} to a broader and more CHIME/FRB-relevant DM interval.

 The background noise was modelled as Gaussian, representing the stochastic fluctuations typically present in real telescope data.
 Each element of the frequency–time matrix was drawn from a normal distribution with a mean of zero and a standard deviation of unity.
-This procedure generated a realistic thermal noise field over which the synthetic FRB signal was subsequently superimposed.
+This procedure generated a realistic representation of the thermal noise field over which the synthetic FRB signal was subsequently superimposed.
+We note, however, that modeling the background as Gaussian noise is an idealization and does not capture RFI, which can affect real observations.
+In practice, dedicated RFI mitigation is applied prior to analysis in FRB search pipelines, and our approach assumes that such preprocessing has been performed.

 To simulate the FRB signal, the temporal envelope of the burst at each frequency channel was represented by a Gaussian profile with unit amplitude,

 where $t_{0}$ and $W$ denote the pulse peak time and the Gaussian standard deviation, respectively.
 Both quantities are expressed in units of the receiver’s sampling time to define their locations in the simulated frequency–time matrix.
 In practice, the effective width $W$ accounts for the combined effects of intrinsic, instrumental, and dispersion-induced broadening,